 - Flying out a family member to support you in hospital if required.

-Note: The £150 pre-auth technically shouldn't cost you anything unless the private ambulance is actually used, however you can claim it back once in the UK.
+Note: The £150 pre-authorisation technically shouldn't cost you anything unless the private ambulance is actually used, however you can claim it back once in the UK.